 COVID-19 Policies: Please be advised of our current COVID-19 policies.

 Social distancing: Social distancing is no longer mandatory, but we do ask that you be mindful of the people around you, allowing for a comfortable amount of space when possible.

 What to wear: Many patrons enjoy experiencing the Explorer from its outside areas; please dress for the weather.

 Food & Beverages: Water coolers are available on each deck.
 Guests are welcome to bring snacks, as this is a three-hour program.
 Alcoholic beverages are not permitted during sightseeing or historical tours.
 Smoking / vaping is prohibited at all times.

 Accessibility: The Explorer riverboat and its home dock are ADA accessible, which includes an ADA restroom onboard as well an elevator to navigate between the boat’s decks.
 Handicapped parking is available nearby at the Carnegie Science Center.

-Photography: Photography is encouraged!
-However, for safety reasons videography and drones are prohibited.
+Photography: Photography is encouraged.
+Tag us @Rivers of Steel on IG with #ExplorerRiverboat.
+For safety reasons, videography and drones are prohibited.